 - We regret that we cannot honor requests for specific audition times, as we are constrained by faculty availability.
 Due to the large number of audition requests we receive, we can only schedule onelive audition per student.

-- Our deadlines for each application year will help give you an idea of when you should submit in your Live Audition Request Form.
-However, we cannot guarantee that live audition time slots will be available even if you send in your request by the deadline.
+- We regret that we cannot guarantee that live audition time slots will be available, even if you send in your request by the deadline.
 We strongly advise you not to leave this until the last minute and to keep the recording submission deadlines in mind, so that if you are unable to schedule a live audition, you still have time to make and send in a recorded audition.

 - Your specific audition time will be assigned when your request is processed.
 You will be notified of your audition time by email.